-The Delphi MVC framework (DMVC) is a popular and powerful framework for web solution, that allows the MVC architecture in Delphi.
-With it, we can create powerful RESTful servers without effort.
-In this article we will make a Delphi MVC example and create a dashboard through Serenytics using their REST API.
+The Delphi MVC framework (DMVC) is a popular and powerful framework for web solutions, that allows the MVC architecture in an IDE software: Delphi.
+With it, we can create powerful RESTful servers without any effort.
+In this article, we will make a Delphi MVC example and create a dashboard through Serenytics using their REST API.

 What is a REST API?